DanielSchuette/dotfiles/vim-config/plugins/YouCompleteMe/README.md

 ### Linux 64-bit

+#### Quick start, installing all completers

+- Install cmake, vim and python

+&nbsp;

+    apt install build-essential cmake vim python3-dev

+- Install mono-complete, go, node and npm
+- Compile YCM

+&nbsp;

+    cd ~/.vim/bundle/YouCompleteMe
+    python3 install.py --all

+- For plugging an arbitrary LSP server, check [the relevant section](#plugging-an-arbitrary-lsp-server)

+#### Explanation for the quick start

 These instructions (using `install.py`) are the quickest way to install YouCompleteMe, however they may not work for everyone.
 If the following instructions don't work for you, check out the [full installation guide](#full-installation-guide).

-Make sure you have Vim 7.4.1578 with Python 2 or Python 3 support.
+Make sure you have Vim 7.4.1578 with Python 3 support.
 The Vim package on Fedora 27 and later and the pre-installed Vim on Ubuntu 16.04 and later are recent enough.
 You can see the version of Vim installed by running `vim --version`.
 If the version is too old, you may need to [compile Vim from source][vim-build] (don't worry, it's easy).

+**NOTE**: For all features, such as signature help, use Vim 8.1.1875 or later.

 Install YouCompleteMe with [Vundle][].

 **Remember:** YCM is a plugin with a compiled component.
-If you **update** YCM using Vundle and the ycm_core library APIs have changed (happens rarely), YCM will notify you to recompile it.
+If you **update** YCM using Vundle and the `ycm_core` library APIs have changed (happens rarely), YCM will notify you to recompile it.
 You should then rerun the install process.

 Install development tools, CMake, and Python headers:

 - Fedora 27 and later:

+&nbsp;

       sudo dnf install cmake gcc-c++ make python3-devel

 - Ubuntu 14.04:

+&nbsp;

       sudo apt install build-essential cmake3 python3-dev

 - Ubuntu 16.04 and later:

+&nbsp;

       sudo apt install build-essential cmake python3-dev

-Compiling YCM **with** semantic support for C-family languages:
+Compiling YCM **with** semantic support for C-family languages through **clangd**:

     cd ~/.vim/bundle/YouCompleteMe
-    python3 install.py --clang-completer
+    python3 install.py --clangd-completer

 Compiling YCM **without** semantic support for C-family languages: